MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 Code completion was very useful here.

-(As an aside, I tried to use AI to get specific match infomration.
+(As an aside, I tried to use AI to get specific match infomation.
 I found the results to be completely unreliable.)

 ## Data cleansing